Configure Cross-Origin Resource Sharing (CORS)

 Determine If You Actually Need CORS

-Cross-Origin Resource Sharing (CORS) is a security feature that controls how web pages can request resources from different domains.
-If your React frontend and C# server are hosted on different domains or ports, then you will need to configure CORS to allow React to make requests to C#.
+Cross-Origin Resource Sharing (CORS) is a security feature that controls how browsers can request resources from different domains.
+If your React frontend and C# server are hosted on a different origin, then you will need to configure CORS to allow your React frontend to make requests to your C# server.

-First, add the CORS services to the dependency injection container in your Program.cs file and configure C# to use CORS:
+First, add the CORS service to the dependency injection container in your Program.cs file:

 // Program.cs